Zamerick/black-ocean/README.md

 Clone the repository into `~/.vscode/extensions` and restart the editor.

+### Changelog

+#### 1.1.2

+- Consolidates similar colors to lower the amount of unique colors used in the theme from around 50 down to 20.
+Some minor color differences may be noticed.
+- change terminal background color to match other tabs in the lower panel.
+- brown color seen in markdown files changed to a cyan/blue, as it didnt fit with the rest of the theme.

+#### 1.0.2

+- adds demo files
+- allow all versions of vscode to use the theme
+- remove invalid/deprecated keys
+- change font from normal to italic for function arguments
+- minor fixes and improvements

+#### 1.0

+- initial release

+### Support Development

 To show support for the project, you can do any of the following:

 - [Star the repository.](https://github.com/Zamerick/black-ocean/stargazers)